mxro/maxrohde-web/content/posts/2019/2019-10-19-creating-a-draggable-shape-with-react-three-fiber/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Creating a Draggable Shape with React Three Fiber'
+date: '2019-10-19'
 categories:
-- javascript
+  - 'javascript'
-coverImage: draggable.png
-date: "2019-10-19"
 tags:
-- open-source
+  - 'open-source'
-- react
+  - 'react'
-- three-js
+  - 'three-js'
-title: Creating a Draggable Shape with React Three Fiber
+coverImage: 'draggable.png'
 ---

 I recently became interested how to render 3D graphics in the browser.
 I think [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) is an extremely powerful technology and may one day become an important way of rendering content on the web.